Weiser, Idaho

-Weiser (/'wi:zər/ WEE-zər) is a city in the rural western part of the U.S. state of Idaho and the county seat of Washington County.
-With its mild climate, the city supports farm, orchard, and livestock endeavors in the vicinity.
-The city sits at the confluence of the Weiser River with the great Snake River, which marks the border with Oregon.
+Weiser (/'wi:zər/ WEE-zər) is a city in and the county seat of Washington County, Idaho.
+The city supports farm, orchard, and livestock industries.
+The city sits at the confluence of the Weiser River with the Snake River, which marks the border with Oregon.
 The population was 5,507 at the 2010 census.

 History

-The city was named after the nearby Weiser River, but exactly who that was named for is not precisely known.
-In one version it is for Peter M. Weiser, a soldier and member of the Lewis and Clark Expedition of 1804–1806.
+The city was named after the nearby Weiser River, but who the river was named for is not known.
+One version claims it is for Peter M. Weiser, a soldier and member of the Lewis and Clark Expedition.
 Another has it for Jacob Weiser, a trapper-turned-miner who struck it rich in Baboon Gulch in the Florence Basin of Idaho in 1861.